AIMS-Project/timeseries_in_R/episodes/site_and_terms.md

 ---
-title: "Define common timeseries terms and familiarize yourself with the field site"
+title: "Define terms and familiarize yourself with the data"
 teaching: XX
 exercises: XX
 ---